 Opononi and Ōmāpere

-By 1876, more services, including a hotel, were around Ōmāpere, and Martin’s farm had become the hamlet of Pakia.
-But Ōmāpere was the preferred name, formally adopted in 1874.
-In 1894, Webster sold his land at Opononi, and the gum store became a hotel.
-In the 1930s, the towns were also linked by the highway, making development along the coast easier.
+By 1876, Ōmāpere had developed further, with more services, including a hotel, emerging around Martin’s farm, which had become the hamlet of Pakia.
+However, Ōmāpere was the preferred name and was officially adopted in 1874.
+In 1894, Webster sold his land in Opononi, and the gum store was converted into a hotel.
+The construction of the highway in the 1930s facilitated easier development along the coast, linking the towns more closely.

 Explore Nearby Routes